darwinvtomy/flutter_interview_questions/Q&A/ExpertLevel.md

 By following these best practices, you can optimize the performance of your Flutter application and provide a smooth user experience.

-## 15. Explain the concept of "async" and "await" in Dart and their usage in Flutter.
+## 15. Explain the concept of "async" and "await" in Dart and their usage in Flutter

 In Dart, "async" and "await" are used for asynchronous programming.
 When a function is marked as "async", it means that it can be run asynchronously, i.e., it doesn't block the execution of the program while it's running.
 Instead, it returns a "Future" object immediately, which represents the eventual result of the operation.

 "await" is used to pause the execution of an "async" function until a "Future" completes, and then it returns the result of the "Future".
 It is used to simplify asynchronous programming by allowing the developer to write asynchronous code in a synchronous style.